chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/BSP/readme.txt

         Click feature has been implemented only for RevB board.
 A click on the board will pause the audio file play (LED6 & LED4 ON).
 Another click resumes audio file play (only LED6 on)
-        @Note: Copy file 'audio.bin' directly in the flash at @0x08080000
+        @Note: Copy file "/Utilities/Media/Audio/art_of_gard_448K.bin" directly
+        in the STM32 flash at @0x08080000

      3) AudioRecord_Test.
 Device: "MP45DT02"
         Record your voice (2 or 3 secs)